 Treat the king or queen of your heart to a river cruise on the double-decker CityCat as you enjoy a date travelling up or down the river.

 Let the glittering city lights play a supporting role in your romantic night out.
 Start at South Bank Parklands for drinks and entrees, jump back on board and lean in for a cosy cuddle as you cruise beneath the Story Bridge, bound for New Farm Park for mains, and leave dessert for a trip to Bulimba or Eat Street Northshore.
 Bellisimo!

 The simplest gestures make the longest lasting memories.
 What better way to share this special day than with your loved one watching the sunrise over Brisbane?
 Make your way with a fresh coffee and croissant (or acai bowl) to the Mt Coot-tha Lookout, or to lesser-known lookouts at Wilson Outlook Reserve, New Farm or Mount Gravatt Outlook, Mt Gravatt to soak up the colours as the city awakes.
 For a front-row view, try Moora Park and Shorncliffe Pier, before strolling hand-in-hand along Lovers Walk towards Sandgate.

 If you and your date are fitness fanatics, start your date with an exercise-induced endorphin rush at one of Council's 150 parks with outdoor exercise equipment.
 Cheer each other on as your take on Warrior Park, our ninja warrior-inspired fitness challenge circuit in St Lucia.

-Of course, keeping it simple with a bike around town on a CityCycle (or on your own bikes), will let you explore at a casual pace and find new places together.
+Of course, keeping it simple with a cycle or scoot around town on an e-bike or e-scooter (or on your own bikes), will let you explore at a casual pace and find new places together.